 They insert the shot they cut in order to place that repeat shot in there to right after George starts to rear up for his hit.
 Such purposeful edits today.

 TP Lady angrily lamented that she’d never be able to make doubles with the Masked Man now.
 In the dub, she comments that they won by being nice and she hates nice more than anything.

-They extend the scene of Petra, Dyno and Mite leaving by showing them in the time stream and showing Petra yanking on Dyno and Mite’s heads.
+They extend the scene of Petra, Dino and Mite leaving by showing them in the time stream and showing Petra yanking on Dino and Mite’s heads.

 They remove a short scene with Toki-G explaining everything.
 Old Timer says the same dialogue in narration, though.